transientlunatic/heron/README.rst

 .. image:: https://zenodo.org/badge/51749075.svg
    :target: https://zenodo.org/badge/latestdoi/51749075

-..
-   The ``heron`` package is a python library for using Gaussian Process Regression (GPR) to emulate functions which are expensive to compute.

-   The ``heron`` package was designed to provide an easy-to-use interface to the ``heron`` waveform model, which is a Gaussian process surrogate model for binary black hole coalescence waveforms.
-   A number of models are available for use in the package, and these are described in detail in the product documentation, and outlined in this README.

 The ``heron`` project is an effort to create a new model for gravitational waveforms which uses Gaussian Process Regression (GPR), a form of machine learning, to produce waveforms for arbitrary compact binary systems.